Manual is pencils

 The simple act of preserving your pencil shavings in a jar seems almost absurd.
 But there's an inherent beauty in seeing the aggregated results of months of ideas—the byproduct of your ideas, sketches, notes and grocery lists—all packed into one humble mason jar.

-Sharpener Jar was designed by Craighton Berman in 2013 and is available in its final limited edition of 18 units.
+Sharpener Jar was designed by Craighton Berman in 2013 and is currently sold out.